ClintBloom/ClintBloomquist/README.md

 - 👋 Hi, I’m @ClintBloomquist
 - 👀 I’m interested in Coding and always learning!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python 3+ years
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me Linkdin
 https://www.linkedin.com/in/clint-bloomquist-32335a204